janick/WT32-SqLn/README.md

 1. If you are using a Windows or MacOS machine, make sure you have the necessary driver installed for your USB-to-serial board.
    It is probably going to be a [CP210x](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) or [CH34X](https://www.wemos.cc/en/latest/ch340_driver.html) driver.

-1. To enter flashing mode, press your Boot Button, then press the `RST` button on the back of the WT32-SC01 Plus.
+1. Flash your application using the command `idf.py flash`.
+If the device gets put automatically into flashing mode, it will automatically reset upon completion and start running your program.

+1. If the flashing application cannot find your device, force it into flashing mode by pressing your Boot Button, then pressing the `RST` button on the back of the WT32-SC01 Plus.
 Release the RST button first, then the Boot Button.

 1. Flash your application using the command `idf.py flash`.
 Wait until the flashing process completes with a `Hard resetting via RTS pin...` message.